 Depending on the freight commodity, importers or their designee will need to know the guidelines established by each agency for regulated goods.

-Ocean imports must have an ISF or Import Security Filing.
+Ocean imports must have an ISF Filing.
+ISF stands for Importer Security Filing and contains numerous requirements that importers must adhere to.
 Importers must get an ISF Bond and are subject to fines if the ISF is not filed correctly.

 These goods require calculating a customs bond amount that is different from general merchandise.
 An import quota refers to how much of a commodity can enter the US.
 Some of the commodities include:

 The CBP outlines a full list of commodities subject to import quotas.

 Goods imported into the United States and then either re-exported or destroyed are subject to duties that can be reclaimed.
 In this case an importer would need a drawback bond.

 It is important to note that a drawback bond can be advantageous for an importer who can document that they imported freight which was then exported out of the country.
 This type of bond would also cover if the goods were imported and then destroyed.
 In both situations, an importer with a drawback bond can claim up to 99% of the duties paid on the shipment.